hoomanhanaei/Responsible-AI/model_card.md

 - **Structured Input Requirments**: The model expects document snippets to be relatively short (100-400 words per chunk).
 This imposes a constraint on the type of content that can be effectively processed.
 Longer documents need to be broken down into smaller chunks, which can lead to `Loss of Context` & `Increased Complexity`.
 - **Impact on User Experience:** May limit responsiveness and require a learning curve for effective use.
 - **Dependency on User-Supplied Preambles:** Introduce variability and a potential barrier for non-expert users.
-- **Computational Requirements:** The large size of the model necessitates significant computational resources, limiting accessibility for smaller organizations and applications.
+- **Computational Requirements:** The large size of the model necessitates significant computational resources, limiting accessibility for smaller organizations and applications ([Hugging face](https://huggingface.co/CohereForAI/c4ai-command-r-plus-4bit)).

 ## Ideas on Data and Model Governance
+- **How data provenance will be tracked in future iterations?**<br>-`Data Version Control (DVC)` DVC does not store the actual data within the version control system, its approach to managing metadata and leveraging remote storage services provides a robust framework for tracking data provenance from its metadata.
+- **How updates and version control of the model will be handled for transparency?**<br>-Using a formal `versioning system` to manage updates to the model, ensuring that each new release is documented and previous versions remain accessible.<br>-Continuous `monitoring of model performance` and outputs to identify and address emerging biases or ethical concerns.<br>-including `detailed release notes` or changelogs that describe what changes were made in each version.
+This helps users understand the differences between versions, such as new features, improvements, bug fixes, or potential breaking changes.